ntaneja1985/DesignPatterns/README.md

 - We need Automapper to convert the command to the model and pass it to the repository
 - Create Customer command first goes to the handler.
 - The handler goes to the aggregate root, gets the objects and saves it using the repository
+- In some ways aggregate root is a violation of SRP.

 ### Event Sourcing
 - Lets say that Create Customer command is executed, then an update customer, edit customer and delete customer